Hilary Young

 • Advanced Torts

-Hilary’s work has been cited by the courts.
-For example, an article on defamation law was cited by the Supreme Court of Canada in Bent v Platnick, 2020 SCC 23, as was her article on “Rasouli consent” – the need for consent to withhold or withdraw life–sustaining medical treatment – in Cuthbertson v Rasouli, 2013 SCC 53.
+Hilary’s work is regularly cited by the courts.
+An article on defamation law was cited by the Supreme Court of Canada in Bent v Platnick, 2020 SCC 23, as was her article on “Rasouli consent” – the need for consent to withhold or withdraw life–sustaining medical treatment – in Cuthbertson v Rasouli, 2013 SCC 53.

 Selected publications